Why Choose Cedars-Sinai Marina del Rey Hospital for Arm & Leg Fracture Treatment?

-Vitamin D refers to a range of vitamins including vitamins D1, D2 and D3.
+Vitamin D refers to a range of vitamins including vitamins D1, D2, and D3.
 These vitamins support cell growth which plays an important role in helping the bone heal faster.
 Vitamin D also supports calcium absorption and it is synthesized by the skin through sun exposure.
 It can also be taken as a supplement and it is found in oily fish, eggs, liver, and fortified milk.

-Probiotics are the good bacteria that naturally occur in the human body, mainly in the digestive system.
-Probiotics are essential for the body to be able to combat the bad bacteria and the correlated infections.
+Probiotics are good bacteria that naturally occur in the human body, mainly in the digestive system.
+Probiotics are essential for the body to be able to combat the bad bacteria and correlated infections.
 Probiotics are usually taken as supplements and they can also be found in yogurt.